maryi/CSCW-Project/Project report/ReportDocument.md

 In particular, the selection of possible values for this descriptor was based on the high level categories of JACS ([Joint Academic Coding System](https://www.hesa.ac.uk/index.php?option=com_content&view=article&id=158 "JACS")).
 For a complete list of possible values in this descriptor refer to [APPENDIX 1](https://github.com/maryi/CSCW-Project/blob/master/Project%20report/APPENDIX%201%20-%20Domains%20values%20based%20on%20JACS.md)

 *Purpose*: This descriptor was added to complete the definition of the coordinated action.
 We wanted to be specific about the kind of collaboration described by the user.
 We based our selection of possible values in the typology described by Bower (2015) as technologies for collaboration.
+The complete list of possible values is in [Appendix 2](https://github.com/maryi/CSCW-Project/blob/master/Project%20report/APPENDIX%202%20-%20Purpose%20values.md)

 We found that the two sets of descriptors differ in nature and often they do not present a linear correspondence.
 For that reason, we developed a connection between the descriptors of the work and the descriptors of the applications.

 #### 2.3 Description of the connection between the descriptors for collaborative work and the descriptors for tool features

-**Maryi: Work in progress...
-I need to make a review of this section**

  What happens when a user for example describes collaborative work in the *physical distribution* descriptor as *'distributed team'*?
 MatchMaker Application looks for applications with multiple *awareness mechanisms*, information stored in the descriptor of the same name in descriptors for tool features.
 As exposed in the example, we developed a way to connect the two set of descriptors by identifying the tool features that contribute to support particular collaborative work.
 Table 3 shows how the two sets of descriptors are connected, below we present more examples of our process and more details about our rationale.